How Automotive Suspensions Have Improved Over Time

 Enhanced Comfort

-Additionally, the improved suspension geometry and increased adjustability enable drivers to fine-tune their vehicles’ handling characteristics, allowing them to find a balance between comfort and performance that suits their individual preferences and driving styles.
+As suspension systems have advanced, they have also improved their geometry and adjustability, which enables drivers to fine-tune their vehicles’ handling more.
+Drivers can find a balance between comfort and performance that suits their driving styles.
+We’ll go over handling improvements next.

 Improved Handling

-Automotive suspensions have greatly improved over time, providing better control over vehicles when cornering or driving on rough roads.
-Manufacturers have achieved this through stiffer suspension components that reduce body roll, as well as improved steering and braking systems.
-The advancements in suspension design have led to more responsive handling, allowing drivers to maneuver their vehicles with greater precision and confidence.
+Drivers have more control over their vehicles than ever before, especially when cornering or driving on tough roads.
+This is thanks to stiffer suspension components that reduce body roll.
+There have also been numerous improvements to steering and braking systems.
+Ultimately, these advancements have led to more responsive handling, so drivers can maneuver more accurately and with greater confidence.

 Reduced Wear and Tear